opendocsg/slw-judgments-backfill/2009_SGHC_162/report.md

 36     The Plaintiff’s argument is that the obligation to give discovery is not a mutual obligation where the discovery is sought of documents referred to in pleadings or affidavits.
 I am minded to agree with this submission.
 For discovery applications under O 24, rr 1, 5, and 6, the court is permitted to decline to make an order for discovery if it is “satisfied that discovery is not necessary, _or not necessary at that stage of the cause of matter_ ” (emphasis mine).
 It is possible to defer discovery of a document on the basis that disclosure at that stage of the proceedings is not

-necessary but to leave it open for a subsequent discovery request to be made at a later stage of the proceedings: see Jeffrey Pinsler, _Singapore Court Practice 2006_ , at page 689 citing _Trek Technology v FE Global Electronics_ [2003] 3 SLR 685.
+necessary but to leave it open for a subsequent discovery request to be made at a later stage of the proceedings: see Jeffrey Pinsler, _Singapore Court Practice 2006_ , at page 689 citing _Trek Technology v FE Global Electronics_ <span class="citation">[2003] 3 SLR 685</span>.

 37     In an application for production of documents for inspection under O 24, r 13, there is no temporal dimension to the test of necessity.
 In other words, if production is necessary then the document has to be produced for inspection.
 Even if I empathised with counsel for Defendants’ submissions that the present application seeks to “steal a march” on the Plaintiff, I do not think that O 24, r 13 gives me the flexibility to defer an order for production to a later stage of the proceedings once I find that it is necessary.